 There are about 2 million semi-trucks registered in the United States.
 A large percentage of these commercial trucks are registered in three states: California, Florida, and Texas.
 Indeed, since the creation of NAFTA, the state of Texas has seen an ever-increasing number of big rigs on Lone Star State roadways.
-In conjunction with more semis on Texas roads more of the time, there has also been an uptick in the number of accidents involving commercial trucks.
+In conjunction with more semis on Texas roads more of the time, there has also been an uptick in the number of accidents involving commercial trucks in Texas.
+Here is a study of causes of semi truck wrecks.

 Big Rig and Automobile Accidents